Learn what an acting audition is and how to prepare for your next audition as an aspiring actor.

 5. Decide what you are going to wear

 Just because the casting director is casting a police officer role, you don’t need to show up to the audition dressed up in a costume.
 Rather than dress in distinct clothes for a specific part, try dressing in less obvious ways.
 For example, anyone can look like a thug with a bandana and baggy pants, but not many people can still look like a thug by wearing jeans and a t-shirt.
 If you can dress up for a role without a costume, you are helping distinguish yourself from your competition.
 Here is what you should avoid.

 - Avoid patterned clothes

 - Cover up your tattoos with your clothes

-These 5 tips will help you prepare for your audition and increase your chances of getting a callback.
+These five tips will help you prepare for your audition and increase your chances of getting a callback.
 Auditions are the toughest part for any actor but, being prepared will make you stand out against your competition and a room full of people that look just like you.